-Note: All convenings will take place outside of work hours.
+Note: Attendance at all convenings, both in-person and virtual, is mandatory.
+All convenings will take place outside of work hours.

 To apply, candidates must be open to JerseyCAN’s mission and vision, have a minimum of two years of experience teaching in New Jersey’s schools, commit to attending all convenings listed in the application, and commit to completing all associated readings/activities for the convenings.

-If you meet all of these qualifications and are a New Jersey teacher who is interested in learning about and engaging in policy and advocacy, consider applying before October 18, 2021 by completing Part 1 of 2: Online Application below.
+If you meet all of these qualifications and are a New Jersey teacher who is interested in learning about and engaging in policy and advocacy, apply below by completing Part 1 of 2: Online Application.
+Preference will be given to applicants who apply before August 21, 2023.
 Candidates who are being considered for selection will be contacted to set up a Part 2 of 2: Follow-up Interview via Zoom later in the month.